keatinge/cnc-pen-plotter/README.md

 ## Conclusion
 I learned a ton from this project and am reasonably happy with how the result turned out.
-It was a really magical moment seeing it draw an actual picture for the first time after spending weeks designing and printing every component without knowing if it would work.
+It was a really magical moment seeing it draw an actual picture for the first time after spending weeks designing and 3D-printing every component.

 I'm also really glad to have spent the time learning how to use CAD software.
 Being able to design and 3D print plastic parts is going to unlock